mattermost-community/mattermost-plugin-welcomebot/README.md

                                 "ActionName": "developer-action",
                                 "ChannelsAddedTo": ["bugs", "jira-tasks", "sprint-planning"],
                                 "ActionSuccessfulMessage": [
                                     "### Awesome!
-I have added you to the following developer channels:", "~bugs - To help investigate or report bugs", "~jira-tasks - To stay updated on Jira tasks", "~sprint-planning - To plan and manage your team's Jira sprint"
+I've added you to the following developer channels:", "~bugs - To help investigate or report bugs", "~jira-tasks - To stay updated on Jira tasks", "~sprint-planning - To plan and manage your team's Jira sprint"